UniLogin/UniLogin/docs/source/tutorial.rst

 Starting with Web3 provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are developing a web application the easiest way to get started with Universal-Login is by using out Web3 provider.
+If you are developing a web application the easiest way to get started with Universal-Login is by using our Web3 provider.

 Installation